-Flip the middle to the back, here you can see the back loops of sc from the first round, we will be working another row of sc in those loops now to achieve double row of sc so we can work petals in both rows of sc.
+Flip the middle of the crochet flower to the back, here you can see the back loops of sc from the first round, we will be working another row of sc in those loops now to achieve double row of sc so we can work petals in both rows of single crochet.

 That’s how the finished middle of the flower looks like from the top.

 and this is how it looks from the side.
 You can see 2 rows of sc worked in the front and back loop of 1 row of sc from first round.
 Now we will be working petals in each sc of both rows to achieve 20 petals.

 Crochet Aster Flower Pattern – Round 4

 In this round work all your stitches in the back loops of sc only.